ALL QUESTIONS ARE AUTHENTIC ONLINE INQUIRES

 1. As digital camera, I have a Fujifilm X-Pro2 with 60mm lens.
 This has a 39mm filter and a maximum magnification of 1:2.
 Would I be able to use this lens/camera with the film toaster?

-Q. How long on average would it take to digitise a roll of film (36-39 frames)?
+Q. How long on average would it take to digitize a roll of film (36-39 frames)?

 A. Thank you for your question.
 Very pleased to learn you are considering the FilmToaster.
 If I don't have to convince you advantages of camera scanning over any other type of film scanner, flatbed, or drum scanner, then you are on the right path for a professional solution.

-Let me say from the start, if you only have a small amount of film, there are many make-shift methods that will work and a lot cheaper than a FilmToaster at $1299.
-But, if you want the fastest and number #1 product in the world, this is it.
+Let me say from the start, if you only have a small amount of film, there are many make-shift methods that will work and a lot cheaper than a FilmToaster at $1499.
+But, if you want a proven and fastest product in the world, this is it.

 That being said, any mirrrorless camera including the Fuji X Pro 2 will work fine and if you also have the FUJI X-F 60MM Macro F2.4 LENS, you will also need a set of extension tubes plus a 39mm to 52mm adapter especially to focus in tightly on 35mm film.
 Also, remember a format like the Fuji X Pro 2 will have a 1.5 crop factor which will help achieve the 3-9 inch focusing parameters needed for various film formats.
 From a similar format I have experienced, it will probably take a combination of your 60mm lens and one 20mm extension tube.

-Regarding speed, you're going to love the FilmToaster because it will enable scanning 60 or so times faster than anything else around.
+Regarding speed, you're going to love the FilmToaster because it will enable scanning 60 faster than anything else.

 I'll going to guess and say that once you become familiar with the FilmToaster, it will take 3 to 6 minutes to scan 36 exposure.